Young forest in fall

 Hartman Park

 The walk was fairly focused on the beaver’s impact on the pond.
-Again, despite the gloomy cold day, the colors popped using the Fuji Velvia film setting in my camera.Cemetery Tree
+Again, despite the gloomy cold day, the colors popped using the Fuji Velvia film setting in my camera.Fox Running

 I have developed an appreciation for nature and all of my wonderful adventures taking photos reminds me of how important it is to take time to relax and discover things.
 Nature really matters because it provides awe-inspiring beauty to the world we live in.